dfahlander/just-build/README.md

 npm run build
 ```

-The above command will build the default task, which in its turn will build both my-app and test.
+The above command will build the default task, which in its turn will build both myApp and test.
 This will result in the following sequence:

 1. tsc
 2. rollup -c
-3. *...the rest of commands in "my-app"*
+3. *...the rest of commands in "myApp"*
 4. tsc --project test
 5. echo "Foo Bar"